Amosyig/Crop-Recommendation-system/README.md

 * humidity (relative humidity in %)
 * rainfall (rainfall in mm)

-Please, view the attached jupyter notebook detailing the process: crop-recommendation-system.ipynb
+Please, refer to the attached jupyter notebook detailing the process: "crop-recommendation-system.ipynb".
+To run the model on your local machine,  download the attached jupyter notebook and the dataset, "Crop_recommendation.csv", and place them on the same directory.
 ***

 ## Recomendation